Graduates of promise: Meet the University Medalists

 Some graduates from UC Davis are in a class all their own.

 Each year, the university awards the top graduating senior with the University Medal for excellence in undergraduate studies, outstanding community service and the promise of future scholarship and contributions to society.

 This medalist then joins a select group of Aggies who have further distinguished themselves through their achievements and their impact on their world.

 Today, these medalists include the U.S. Treasury Department’s chief economist, the president of a Thai university, an art professor and other academics, 10 doctors as well as engineers, lawyers and math teachers.
 Their work ranges from trying to find a cure for cancer to helping the poor in developing countries.

-Together, the more than 45 medalists have earned at least 55 advanced degrees, and seven younger medalists are still working toward doctorates or bound for medical school.
+Together, the more than 45 medalists have earned at least 55 advanced degrees, and many younger medalists are still working toward doctorates or bound for medical school.
 Several hold patents.